 These dogs may develop Addison’s disease.
 This hormone deficiency can cause them to lose their appetite, vomit, or have diarrhea.
 Your veterinarian should be able to diagnose this condition and prescribe medication if needed.

 Epilepsy is a seizure disorder that can cause a Schnoodle to lose consciousness or experience muscular convulsions.
-There isn’t a treatment, but your veterinarian may be able to make recommendations to help you manage the disorder.
+While epilepsy cannot be cured, there are medications and management strategies your veterinarian can prescribe to help control seizures and improve your dog’s quality of life.

 Some dogs may also develop progressive retinal atrophy, which is a disorder in which the retina slowly deteriorates.
 Over time, it can lead to complete blindness.